KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/book-outline-published.md

 * [Chalice of Light](./chalice_of_light.md)
 	The human as grail.
 Light in form.

-### VII.
+### XII.
 Transmission - Archetypes, Remembrance, Grail
 * [The Three Archetypes Revealed](./the_three_archetypes_revealed.md)
 	Your archetypes.
 Your mission.
 * [Passing of the Grail](./passing_of_the_grail.md)